Propagated Error & Combining Measurements

 Key Frames from the Lecture

-Percent error tells you how big a measurement’s uncertainty is relative to the measurement itself.
+Percent error expresses a measurement’s uncertainty relative to the measurement itself.

 \[\text{Percent error} = \frac{\delta x}{x} \times 100\%\]